arraypress/register-custom-columns-plugin/README.md

 # Register Custom Columns Example Plugin

-This plugin demonstrates how to use register custom columns in a plugin.
+This plugin demonstrates how to use register custom columns library in a plugin.

 ## Installation